Armageddon (1998 film): Box office

 Armageddon was released on July 1, 1998 in 3,127 theaters in the United States and Canada.
-It ranked first at the box office with an opening weekend gross of $36 million, combined with $54.2 million from its first five days.
-It grossed $201.6 million in the United States and Canada and $352.1 million in other territories for a worldwide total of $553.7 million.
+It ranked first at the box office ahead of Dr. Dolittle with an opening weekend gross of $36 million, combined with $54.2 million from its first five days.
+Upon opening, the film had the third-highest Fourth of July opening weekend at the time, behind Men in Black and Independence Day.
+It went on to beat Ransom to achieve the highest opening weekend for a live-action Disney film.
+That record would only last for four months before being surpassed by The Waterboy that November.
+The film was surpassed by Lethal Weapon 4 in its second weekend, although it collected a total of $23.5 million.
+In late July 1998, it surpassed its rival Deep Impact to become the highest-grossing domestic release of the year.
+The film grossed $201.6 million in the United States and Canada and $352.1 million in other territories for a worldwide total of $553.7 million.
 It was the highest-grossing film of 1998 worldwide and the second-highest-grossing film of that year in the United States, finishing just behind Saving Private Ryan.

+In South Korea, Armageddon surpassed Godzilla to have the country's highest opening, making $2.7 million.
+It recorded the second-highest opening in Taiwan with $1 million, behind The Lost World: Jurassic Park.
+The film would spend a total of thirteen weeks in Japan's number one spot until it was surpassed by A Bug's Life.